 So, who was Asherah?

-Well, before the Jewish faith of Abraham became monotheistic, there was the belief, apparently, that Yahweh (God of Israel and Judah) had a wife called Asherah.
-Women would bake cakes and offer libations to her, and their husbands were all over it.
+Well, before the Jewish faith of Abraham became monotheistic and misogynistic, there was the belief, apparently, that Yahweh (God of Israel and Judah) had a wife called Asherah.
+Women would bake cakes and offer libations to her, and their husbands would join in.
 People would raise "Asherah poles" beside altars, and plant "Asherah trees".
 In some other neighbouring religions, she was the pro-genitress (originatress): from whom god comes!
+Yes, God before God.

 Really?
 An omnipotent being, jealous?
 I think it was more likely that men were scared of women and wanted to subjugate them.
 Yes, I'm going for that word again!!!
 But you tell me of a better word that describes it!
 I also think that Asherah was written out of the story of God, because men wanted to justify their little trips away from home that ended in almighty bloodshed, and that meant giving God attributes that were distinctly masculine: angry, jealous, greedy, violent.
 I'm not saying that men are these things, I'm saying that (historically speaking) they were these things.
 You want some evidence?